Ross Atkins (baseball)

 Dannon Ross Atkins (born August 7, 1973) is an American baseball executive.
-On December 3, 2015, he was named the general manager of the Toronto Blue Jays, after having worked for the Cleveland Indians for 15 years.
+On December 3, 2015, he was named the general manager of the Toronto Blue Jays, the sixth in Toronto franchise history after having worked for the Cleveland Indians for 15 years.

 Playing career

 Atkins was a pitcher at Coral Gables Senior High School in Coral Gables, Florida, a city adjacent to Miami.
 After graduating in 1991, Atkins was a pitcher at Wake Forest University, and was drafted by the Florida Marlins in the 69th round of the 1994 Major League Baseball draft, but did not sign.
+In 1993, he played collegiate summer baseball with the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League.
 In the 1995 Major League Baseball draft, the Cleveland Indians selected him in the 38th round, and he signed with the team.
 He played 5 seasons in Cleveland's minor league organization before retiring, compiling a career 37–32 win–loss record, 4.13 earned run average (ERA), and 340 strikeouts in 512 innings pitched.

 Executive career

 Cleveland Indians

 The Indians hired Atkins in 2001 as assistant director of player development, and was promoted to director of Latin American operations in 2003.
 In 2006, they promoted him to director of player development.
 The Indians promoted Atkins to vice president of player personnel after the 2014 season.